rpm-software-management/dnf-plugins-core/doc/post-transaction-actions.rst

 ``package_filter:transaction_state:command``.

 ``package_filter``
-   A (glob-like) filtering rule aplied on the package NEVRA (also in the shortened forms) or package files.
+   A (glob-like) filtering rule applied on the package NEVRA (also in the shortened forms) or package files.

 ``transaction_state``